maxpereira/vreddit-direct-linker/README.md

-## Reddit Video Linker</h2>
+## V.Redd.it Video Linker</h2>
-Chrome extension that adds a button to the context menu (right-click) on reddit to directly link to a video hosted by reddit at v.redd.it.
-To use it, right click on the full link to a post (from the main page, this is the link saying "54 comments", or whatever number), and click "Get direct video link."
-A dialog will pop up allowing you to copy it directly.
+Chrome extension that adds a toolbar button to directly link to a video hosted by reddit at v.redd.it.
+To use it, click on the full link to a post (from the main page, this is the link saying "54 comments", or whatever number), and click the extension icon in the toolbar next to the settings triple dot menu.
+The link will be automatically copied to your clipboard.

 #### FAQ
 - *Can't I just right-click and do "Copy video address?"*